ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 like if you already have a preference.
 Otherwise, it's recommended you follow these steps to use our recommended serial monitor:
 1. Open VSCode and click the "Extensions" menu in the left sidebar
+2. Search "@recommended" and make sure "Serial Monitor" by Microsoft is installed, if you don't see it, procede to step 3
-2. Search "Serial Monitor" and install the extension by Microsoft
+3. Search "Serial Monitor" and install the extension by Microsoft
    ![](images/SerialMonitorExtension.png)
-3. Open the terminal by hovering your mouse near the bottom of VSCode and pulling up once you see the arrow.
+4. Open the terminal by hovering your mouse near the bottom of VSCode and pulling up once you see the arrow.
 Alternatively, select the three dots at the top-left of VSCode click "Terminal">"New Terminal" and in the tabs select "SERIAL MONITOR"
-4. Note you may need to restart VSCode or restart extensions to be able to see it as an option
+5. Note you may need to restart VSCode or restart extensions to be able to see it as an option

 ### How to use it